-The Guanacaste Airport (official name: Daniel Oduber Quiros International Airport) is the second most important airport in Costa Rica.
-Its location, near pristine beaches, national parks, and luxury resorts are making it the ideal airport to fly into if you are looking to maximize your Costa Rica vacation time.
-That’s why each year over one million travelers from all over the world choose Guanacaste Airport (LIR) as their entry point to Costa Rica.
+The Liberia Guanacaste Airport (Daniel Oduber Quiros International Airport or LIR Airport) is the second most important airport in Costa Rica.
+Its location near pristine beaches, national parks, and luxury resorts makes it the ideal airport to fly into to maximize your Costa Rica vacation time.
+That’s why over one million travelers worldwide choose Guanacaste Airport (LIR) as their entry point to Costa Rica each year.

 Guanacaste Airport’s location

 Liberia Guanacaste Airport is located in the heart of Costa Rica’s Guanacaste province, and here are some driving times and distances to places of interest for reference (see Liberia Airport Shuttle options):

 Liberia Guanacaste Airport’s official name is Aeropuerto Internacional Daniel Oduber Quiros.
 Its three-letter IATA code is LIR, and its four-letter ICAO code is MRLB.
 Most travelers use the key phrases “Liberia Costa Rica Airport”, “Liberia Airport Costa Rica”, or “Liberia Airport” when searching for information about the airport.
 That’s because of its location near Liberia City, the capital of Guanacaste province.